-- Substantially increase the resource limit for SSI to at least the level it would have been had it been indexed for inflation since inception.
-Annually index the SSI resource limit for inflation; - " Increase the SSI earned and unearned income exclusions to at least the level they would be had they been indexed for inflation since inception, and index for inflation annually thereafter; - " Extend continued Medicaid eligibility for SSI/Medicaid beneficiaries who earn their way into the Title II Disability Insurance program so that they may continue to have the supports necessary to work; - " Permanently extend eligibility for SSI to refugees, asylees, and other immigrants who are disabled or elderly; - " Ensure adequacy of SSI benefits and remove barriers to independence, community integration, savings, work, marriage, and assistance or support by families; and - " Ensure that SSI beneficiaries can participate in appropriate Individual Development Accounts, retirement plans (such as 401(k) accounts), ABLE accounts, and other similar accounts without jeopardizing their eligibility for SSI.
+- " Substantially increase the resource limit for SSI to at least the level it would have been had it been indexed for inflation since inception.
+Annually index the SSI resource limit for inflation; - " Increase the SSI earned and unearned income exclusions to at least the level they would be had they been indexed for inflation since inception, and index for inflation annually thereafter; - " Extend continued Medicaid eligibility for SSI/Medicaid beneficiaries who earn their way into the Title II Disability Insurance program so that they may continue to have the supports necessary to work; - " Permanently extend eligibility for SSI to refugees, asylees, and other immigrants who are disabled or elderly; - " Ensure adequacy of SSI benefits and remove barriers to independence, community integration, savings, work, marriage, and assistance or support by families (such as the in-kind support & maintenance rules); - " Ensure that SSI beneficiaries can participate in appropriate Individual Development Accounts, retirement plans (such as 401(k) accounts), Achieving a Better Life Experience (ABLE) accounts, and other similar accounts without jeopardizing their eligibility for SSI; and - " Expand access to SSI in all territories.